Bison Breath

 Taking A Break

-This shot was taken not long after a small snowfall one winter day.
-This large bison decided to lay down and take a break.
-The snow on the ground did not seem to bother this massive creature.
-I love how the steam is coming out of the bison’s nostrils, it shows how cold of a day it was.
+This particular shot was captured not long after a gentle snowfall on a chilly winter day.
+This large bison decided to lay down and take a restful break amidst the beautiful white blanket of snow covering the ground, which did not seem to bother this massive creature at all.
+I adore how the steam is steaming out of the bison’s nostrils, perfectly illustrating just how cold of a day it truly was.
+Every time I encounter a bison, I am always reminded of one of nature's most important rules: “Do not pet the fluffy cows!”

 Location: Rocky Mountain Arsenal National Wildlife Refuge, Colorado